-The M7 speaker ($399) has a sleek, wedgelike shape, with a textured speaker grille and a plastic cabinet that's available in either a white or black finish.
-The speaker can be positioned horizontally or vertically using the included stand and in the vertical position you can pair two M7 speakers for stereo.
-It's a good-looking speaker, although the cabinet doesn't have quite the same high-end feel that Sonos' speakers have.
+The Shape M7 is a large speaker that's roughly the same size as the center channel in dedicated 5.1 systems.
+It has a sleek, wedgelike shape, with a textured speaker grille and a plastic cabinet that's available in either a white or black finish.
+The speaker can be positioned horizontally or vertically using the included stand, and in the vertical position you can pair two M7 speakers for stereo.
+Each cabinet contains five drivers in total, with two tweeters, two midrange drivers, and a 4-inch woofer.

 Each speaker supports Bluetooth (from a phone or compatible 2012 or later Samsung Smart TV), NFC, and dual-band Wi-Fi.
 With a single-speaker system, you can connect directly to the speaker over Wi-Fi using your smartphone; there's also an Ethernet port on the back of each speaker for making a direct, wired connection.
 For a multiroom setup, you'll need to add the Samsung Shape Hub ($50) to your system, which connects to your router to sync and coordinate streaming music to multiple rooms.

 Note that while there is a USB port on the back, it's used only for firmware updates, so you can't directly connect a USB hard drive full of music.